fabiodrigs/DecredFabio/README.md

-#App Decred Whit notices in real time about Decred.
+#Web App Decred Whit notices in real time about Decred.
+(In construction)